SAT Score Percentiles – Your Ultimate Guide

 The Two Types Of SAT Score Percentiles

-The Nationally Representative Sample Percentiles are concluded from a detailed research study of the U.S. Students of grades 11 and 12.
+The Nationally Representative Sample Percentiles are concluded from a detailed research study of the U.S. Students in grades 11 and 12.
 Regardless of whether these students typically took the test or not, these percentiles are leaden to represent all U.S. students in the 11 and 12 grades.

 On the other hand, the SAT User Percentile represents and compares the performance of students based on actual scores in the past three current graduating classes and who typically took the current SAT.